Chesil Beach: Assortment of pebble size

+Ecology and conservation

+Chesil & The Fleet is a Site of Special Scientific Interest (SSSI), which is also designated as a Special Area of Conservation, a Special Protection Area for birds, and a Ramsar Site.
+Owners of the land designated SSSI include the Crown Estate, the Ministry of Defence and the National Trust.

 Due to the bird nesting season from 1 April until the end of August, access along, and to all parts of the beach from the Portland boundary stone to Abbotsbury is not permitted.
 Additionally access to the Fleet slope of the beach from Wyke to Abbotsbury is not permitted at any time in effort to protect and conserve the delicate environment.
 The Upper Fleet has some parts restricted to protect sensitive habitats.

 The little egret, Egretta garzetta, once a rare visitor to the UK, but is now regularly seen along the shores of the Fleet.
 The scaly cricket, a small insect, is only found at three sites in the UK, including Chesil Beach.
 Two species of eelgrass are found in the Fleet: Zostera marina and Zostera noltii.
 These species both grow submerged in the shallow waters of the mid and upper Fleet, where large quantities die off in the early autumn.

 Chesil Beach is a popular location for sea angling, with access at Chiswell, Ferry Bridge, Abbotsbury, Cogden, Burton Bradstock and West Bay.
 Angling is also allowed in the lower Fleet from the shore.
 Commercial fishing, which often involved seine nets, has now virtually disappeared from Chesil Beach compared with the level of activity a century ago.
 Within the Fleet there is still a small controlled fishery for eels using fyke nets.
 The grey mullet is a common fish of the Fleet, occurring in large numbers along its entire length.

 In 1971, the Japanese seaweed, Sargassum muticum, arrived in Britain, where it first appeared in the Isle of Wight.
 However, in the following years it spread along the south coast to the Fleet.
 It soon dominated the environment despite a number of attempts to limit its impact.
 It has since died back to a much lower level of occupancy in the Narrows and lower Fleet, however the current amount of growth is often dependent on a number of factors and as such varies from year to year.

 Due to issue with litter, both natural and man-made, brought to the beach by south-westerly gales, regular litter picks are organised, which involves volunteers to help alleviate the problem.
 A boom is in place at Ferry Bridge to minimise the impact on the Fleet of any oil pollution from within Portland Harbour.